A Hybrid Machine Learning Framework for Predicting Hydrogen Storage Capacities in Metal Hydrides: Unsupervised Feature Learning with Deep Neural Networks: Dataset

 \section{Dataset}

 For this study, we utilized the Hydrogen Storage Materials Database shared by the HyMARC Data Hub (https://datahub.hymarc.org/).
 This is an openly available database that can be accessed at https://datahub.hymarc.org/en/dataset/hydrogen-storage-materials-db.
 This database contains information on more than 2000 hydride materials and their properties.
 The Hydride Database classifies the hydrides into eight classes: A\textsubscript{2}B intermetallic compounds, AB intermetallic compounds, AB\textsubscript{2} intermetallic compounds, AB\textsubscript{5} intermetallic compounds, complex hydrides, Mg alloys, solid solution alloys, and Misc.
 In the dataset, more than 950 compounds have 1-2 wt\% hydrogen storage capacity (Fig. \ref{fig:data}).
 The average hydrogen storage capacity of all compounds is 2.1 wt\%.
-The median and mode value of the dataset is 1.5 wt\% and 1.4 wt\%.
 The dataset has as high as 20.8 wt\% hydrogen storage capacity complex hydrides, which is BeB\textsubscript{4}H\textsubscript{8} \cite{doi:https://doi.org/10.1002/0471238961.0825041819211212.a01}.